top of page

 The people of the community who went with him were later called Ashtikars, and the ones who stayed back, Sashtikars.

-2. Influences on food
+2. Culinary Influences

 3. Ingredients and Techniques